 As a graduate student, you probably enjoy doing research.
 Engage your research skills in finding out more about industries and occupations you’re curious about.
-There are lots of resources online and offline to give you a better idea of what’s out there.
+There are lots of resources online to give you a better idea of what’s out there.

 LACS resources include:

 - HireUTexas: lists current job opportunities, mostly in Austin or other cities in Texas.
 There can be upwards of 1,000 jobs posted here.